Document Graph for Neural Machine Translation: Experiments

-We first inspect each kind of edge relations individually by constructing graphs using only one of them.
-Table~\ref{tab:adstudy} shows that each kind of relations themselves improve the translation quality over the \textsc{Base} model, which demonstrates the effectiveness of selected intra-sentential and inter-sentential relations.
-When we use all kinds of relations to construct graphs, translation quality is further improved, which indicates that the selected relations in this paper are complementary to some extent.
+\paragraph{Edge Relations} To investigate the influence of the graph construction, we first inspect each kind of edge relation individually by constructing graphs using only one of them.
+Table~\ref{tab:adstudy} shows that each kind of relation itself improves the translation quality over the \textsc{Base} model, which demonstrates the effectiveness of each selected intra-sentential and inter-sentential relation.
+Combining relations can further improve the system, which achieves the best performance when all relations are considered.
+These results indicate that the selected relations in this paper are complementary to each other.